EECS 381 - Object-Oriented and Advanced Programming - Winter 2017

 Time, Place, and Logistics

 - We have two rooms.
-If your last name starts with A-K, go to DOW 1010 (near the regular classroom); if L-Z go to DOW 1014 (the regular classroom).
+If your last name starts with A-L, go to DOW 1014 (the regular classroom);

 - Please leave at least one seat between you and each other person.